HARUTYUN KHACHATRYAN, ELS OPSOMER, CHRISTODOULOS PANAYIOTOU, NIKOS PANTAZOPOULOS, DEBRA PORCH, EUGENIA RASKOPOULOS

 As José Da Silva explained: “Like the soul of the dead that must be somewhere such that it can return, How We Know That The Dead Return considers strategies in contemporary practice that suggest an inevitable return of the dead and reveal symbolic manifestations of pasts that haunt us in the present.”

 How We Know That The Dead Return highlighted the way that memorials or monuments can reveal more about that which is left out than that which is commemorated.
-Armenian artist Harutyun Khachatryan explores the memorialisation of 19th Century Armenian poet and iterant singer Ashugh Jivani (1846–1909) whose songs combine aspects of folkloric symbolism and nationalist sentiments: Els Opsomer’s archives of photographs and films document the strangeness of the collective stillness and silence performed by the Turkish people to memorialise the precise moment when Mustafa Kemal Atatürk (1881—1938), founder and first president of the Turkish Republic was pronounced dead in 1938: Nikos Pantazopoulos explores Melbourne’s Pallaconian Brotherhood, and their construction of a monument of King Leonidas (c.540—480 BC) — the revered King of Sparta — highlighting the enduring significance of this historical figure for this local Laconian community group and the way this Leonidas narrative has been grafted onto the Australian migrant context and experience.
+Armenian artist Harutyun Khachatryan explored the memorialisation of 19th Century Armenian poet and iterant singer Ashugh Jivani (1846–1909) whose songs combine aspects of folkloric symbolism and nationalist sentiments; Els Opsomer’s archives of photographs and films document the strangeness of the collective stillness and silence performed by the Turkish people to memorialise the precise moment when Mustafa Kemal Atatürk (1881—1938), founder and first president of the Turkish Republic was pronounced dead in 1938; Nikos Pantazopoulos explored Melbourne’s Pallaconian Brotherhood, and their construction of a monument of King Leonidas (c.540—480 BC) — the revered King of Sparta — highlighting the enduring significance of this historical figure for this local Laconian community group and the way this Leonidas narrative has been grafted onto the Australian migrant context and experience.

 Through this varied and rigorous selection of works, Da Silva portrayed the complexity of attempts to understand contemporary identity through its geopolitical origins.
 Charting the diasporic reaches of this region, Octopus 10: How We Know That The Dead Return revealed the amorphous nature of myth and history, monumentalising the lost, absent and the dead.